-As part of this commitment, the Dambingari Future Generations project involves working with working with old people and researchers to prepare language materials, cultural heritage maps, data bases, family trees and the production of a book about Dambimangari history, country and culture.
-The four-year project is seen as a key to preserving heritage and identity and helping young people understand their country and ancestry.
+As part of this commitment, the Dambimangari Future Generations project involved working with working with old people and researchers to prepare language materials, cultural heritage maps, data bases, family trees and the production of a book about Dambimangari history, country and culture.
+The four-year project was seen as a key to preserving heritage and identity and helping young people understand their country and ancestry.

 Dambimangari people are part of a wider community group sometimes called the Wandjina Woongudd community which includes Wunambal, Gaambera, Ngarinyin and other groups.
 There were three native title determinations to cover all this country – the Wanjina Wunggurr Dambimangari, the Wanjina Wunggurr Willingin and the Wanjina Wunggurr Uunguu Determinations.
 The Dambimangari Determination area is just part of this larger cultural community in the West Kimberley from the sea inland to the pastoral country of Ngarinyin Traditional Owners.